federico-razzoli/STK-Sequence/README.md

 STK-Sequence
 ============

-Sequence generators for MariaDB, implemented in pure SQL
+Sequence generators for MariaDB, implemented in pure SQL.

+See docs directory for documentation, copyright note and contact info.